High-Skilled Immigration

 • Resume with all progressively responsible professional jobs you have ever held as a scientist, technologist, or engineer, if not listed on your academic CV

-• Any licenses or other authorizations to practice your profession in the state of intended employment
+• Any licenses or other authorizations to practice your profession in the state of intended employment, if applicable

 • Copies of degrees, diplomas, university records with academic transcripts, and translations of those documents, where applicable